jtran12/TeA/doc/phase1/Test.md

 We will need to tell Travis CI to start monitoring our project in the travis profile page.
 Having a status button for travis for the README.md would also be helpful in letting people know that the project passes unit tests however, it is not required.
+In case of a build failure, Travis CI will send emails to the commit author and repository owner.
+In this way, the developer that pushed the code is immediately alerted and can then fix the integration errors.

 Test Driven Development